MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 The drawings in the custom format *BVI* are implemented into the file ``ui_drawing_bvi.c``.

+.. _section_bufferedimage_sim:

 Simulation
 ==========

-The simulation behavior is very similar to the :ref:`section_drawings_cco` for the Embedded side.
+The simulation behavior is very similar to the :ref:`section_bufferedimage_cco` for the Embedded side.

 .. _section_buffered_image_fp_drawer: